aptiko/aptiko.general/docs/prometheus.rst

 Overview
 ========

-This is an Ansible role for installing Prometheus and Grafana on Debian/Ubuntu.
+This is an Ansible role for installing Prometheus on Debian/Ubuntu.
+You may also want to install :ref:`grafana`.

 Parameters
 ==========

-grafana_admin_password
-  The password for the Grafana ``admin`` user; this is set when running the role.

-prometheus_server_name
-  The domain where Grafana will be listening, such as "prometheus.example.com".

 prometheus_scrape_configs
   The ``scrape_configs`` part of the Prometheus configuration.